vmware-labs/distribution-tooling-for-helm/README.md

  🎉  Helm chart unwrapped successfully: You can use it now by running "helm install oci://demo.goharbor.io/helm-plugin/kibana --generate-name"
 ```

+If your wrap includes bundled artifacts (if you wrapped it using the `--fetch-artifacts` flag), they will be also pushed to the remote registry.

 ## Advanced Usage